drio/manual-render/README.md

 This is a repo to learn the math behind rendering 2D/3D scenes.

-## 06: Orbit Camera movement
+## 06: Orbit Camera Movement

-I have refactored the camera a bit.
-Now we are moving the camera in an orbit around the scene.
+I’ve refactored the camera a bit — it now orbits around the scene.

 ![](assets/stage-05.gif)

-What is next?
-I think moving to shaders.
-So we can do all the computations via the GPU.
-Currently we are doing "software rendering".
+What’s next?
+I think it’s time to move to shaders, so we can offload all the computations to the GPU.
+Right now, we're doing everything via "software rendering."

+What are Shaders, and How Do They Relate to Textures?
+Shaders are small programs that run directly on your graphics card (GPU), not the CPU.

+Instead of our current approach:

+- Calculate 3D-to-2D projection in Python
+- Draw lines and points using SDL2's 2D functions
+- Handle everything pixel-by-pixel on the CPU

+We could:

+- Send 3D vertex data directly to the GPU
+- Use vertex shaders to handle the 3D-to-2D projection
+- Use fragment shaders to compute the final pixel colors (including textures)

+Render entire triangles and polygons in a single GPU operation.

+We'll write code for these shaders, and that code runs on the GPU.

+Vertex Shaders handle the projection and transformation of vertices, doing in parallel what we're currently doing manually in Python.

+Fragment (Pixel) Shaders run for every pixel on the screen.
+They compute the final color based on lighting, textures, materials, etc.

+After that I think I will have a good mental model to use any 3d library with confidence.

 ### What Are Shaders and How Do They Relate to Textures?